Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: First-order symmetry breaking in the scattering amplitude

-The task of constructing the operators that yield SB effects facilitates considerably again with the implementation of the projection operator technique presented in Ref.~\cite{banda}.
-In this case, for the decomposition (\ref{eq:888}), the projection operators can be constructed as
+The task of constructing the operators that yield SB effects facilitates considerably with the implementation of the projection operator technique presented in Ref.~\cite{banda}, extended to the decomposition (\ref{eq:888}).
+The projection operators can be constructed as

 where $m$ labels the flavor representation of each projector and $n_i$ label flavor representations other than $m$.
 The quadratic Casimir operator, in turn, reads

 and

 are its corresponding eigenvalues.